armbian/documentation/docs/Developer-Guide_Building-with-Docker.md

+# Building with Docker

-# Officially supported and tested method for building with Docker
+## Officially supported and tested method for building with Docker

 This method works for building u-boot and kernel packages as well as building full OS images.

 Building additional packages (`EXTERNAL_NEW`) is not supported.

-## Requirements
+### Requirements

 - x86/x64 Linux host that supports running a recent Docker daemon.
 Refer to [Docker documentation](https://docs.docker.com/) for details.
 - Docker version 17.06 CE or newer.
 Installation on Ubuntu Bionic: